-ENA response to letter from BEIS and Ofgem on the Open Networks Project
+ENA responds to BEIS and Ofgem’s letter on the Open Networks Project.

 “We are grateful for BEIS and Ofgem’s continued support and involvement with the Open Networks Project.
 In particular, their recognition of the value that the Open Networks Project has provided for delivering change as part of the energy transition, and that the Project has driven a positive step change to open up network needs to competition and support network coordination.

 “Decentralisation and a transition to Net Zero is transforming our energy system.
 ENA and the electricity network operators have already been playing a leading role, not least through the recent voluntary commitment to further encourage and develop new flexibility markets.